Anti-corruption campaign under Xi Jinping: Anti-corruption work in the military

-In June 2025, Miao Hua, a senior admiral and head of the political work department of China's Central Military Commission (CMC), was dismissed following an investigation for “serious violations of discipline,” a term commonly used to indicate corruption.
+In April 2025, the Financial Times reported that Central Military Commission Vice Chairman He Weidong had been arrested, placed under anti-corruption investigations and was removed from his post as vice chairman of the Central Military Commission.
+In June 2025, Miao Hua, a senior admiral and head of the political work department of CMC, was dismissed following an investigation for "serious violations of discipline," a term commonly used to indicate corruption.
 His removal made him one of the highest-ranking CMC officials to be purged since the 1960s and the eighth CMC member to be ousted since Xi Jinping came to power in 2012.
 Miao, who had been suspended in 2024 and expelled from the National People's Congress in April 2025, was among several senior military figures targeted in Xi's ongoing anti-corruption campaign, which has increasingly focused on military procurement and has raised concerns over the image of China's armed forces.